Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction theorems; proof of

 where $W$ is the Weyl group of $\Gamma$.
 Restricting to $G$, this proves hypothesis \Cref{item:trivialization} of \Cref{artinworkhorse} and thus our result. \end{proof}

 Next, we include some results which are specific to the prime $2$, based on the use of representation spheres; they have the advantage of applying at arbitrary chromatic heights.
-We first need two lemmas that will enable us to recognize the triviality of group actions.
+We first need two lemmas that will enable us to recognize the triviality of group actions (for which we fix an arbitrary prime $p$).